GeorgeSchiro/GetCert2/README.md

 -Auto=False

     Set this switch True to run this utility one time (with no interactive UI) then shutdown automatically upon completion.
-This switch is useful if this software is run in a batch process or by a server job scheduler.
+This switch is useful if the software is run in a batch process or by a server job scheduler.

 -CertificateDomainName= NO DEFAULT VALUE